S-BORM: Reliability-based optimization of general systems using buffered optimization and reliability method: Proposed reliability-based optimization of general system events: S-BORM algorithm

 \end{linenomath*}

 \item Set $\theta^{\nu+1}:=\min \{ 1.5\theta^\nu, \theta^{\max} \}$.
 Replace $\nu$ by $\nu+1$ and go to \ref{sborm_al:g_eval} if Serious Step or \ref{sborm_al:pb_eval} if Null Step. \end{enumerate}

 \bigbreak The procedure of the algorithm is as follows. \ref{sborm_al:g_eval} evaluates limit-state functions with a current candidate solution $\hat{\bm{x}}^\nu$ and sorts out active samples $\hat{\mathds{N}}$.
-Since there are $N\bar{p}_f^t$ samples of system failure when a reliability constraint is satisfied, the size of $\hat{\mathds{N}}$ is set as $\lceil \omega N \bar{p}_f^t \rceil$ with a parameter $\omega \geq 1$.
-Then, in \ref{sborm_al:linearize}, the limit-state functions in the penalized problem~\eqref{rbo:bpf_penalize} is linearized to define a DC program. \ref{sborm_al:pb_eval} defines the next iterate as a critical point of such DC subproblem.
+Since there are $N\bar{p}_f^t$ samples of system failure when a failure probability constraint is satisfied, the size of $\hat{\mathds{N}}$ is set as $\lceil \omega N \bar{p}_f^t \rceil$ with a parameter $\omega \geq 1$.
+Then, in \ref{sborm_al:linearize}, the limit-state functions in the penalized problem~\eqref{rbo:bpf_penalize} are linearized to define a subproblem. \ref{sborm_al:pb_eval} defines the next iterate as a solution of the subproblem\footnote{It suffices for the solution to be a critical point of the subproblem.}.
 If the new iterate is close enough to a current candidate solution, the algorithm is terminated.
-Otherwise, in \ref{sborm_al:eval_sol}, a descent test \emph{\`a la} bundle method is carried out.
-If the new iterates leads to satisfactory decrease in the objective function, this update is considered a Serious Step: the new iterate becomes the current candidate solution.
-Otherwise, it is a Null Step: the candidate solution does not change, and its prox-parameter $\lambda^\nu$ is increased to force the next iterate to be closer to the best computed point so far.
-At the end of each iteration, in \ref{sborm_al:update_theta}, $\theta^\nu$, which penalizes violating reliability constraints is increased (as standard in penalization approaches).
-Thereby, solutions can be gradually nudged towards feasible regions, i.e., feasibility with respect to reliability constraints.
+Otherwise, in \ref{sborm_al:eval_sol}, a descent test is carried out to ensure that the algorithm makes progress in each serious step.
+If the new iterates lead to satisfactory decrease in the objective function, this update is considered a Serious Step: the new iterate becomes the current candidate solution.
+Otherwise, it is a Null Step: the candidate solution does not change, and the parameter $\lambda^\nu$ is increased to force the next iterate to be closer to the previous point $\hat x^\nu$ so far.
+At the end of each iteration, in \ref{sborm_al:update_theta}, $\theta^\nu$ that penalizes violating reliability constraints is increased.
+Thereby, solutions can be gradually nudged towards sufficient reliability.